Solute transport due to Periodic Loading in a Soft Porous Material: Numerical method

 \section{Numerical method}

 Our model equations are solved using finite difference methods.
 We use a sixth-order compact finite difference approximation for spatial derivatives and a third-order compact finite difference approximation for derivative boundary conditions~\cite{lele1992compact}.
-For time integration, an implicit Runge-Kutta method is used via \texttt{MATLAB}'s built-in solver \texttt{ODE15s}~\cite{shampine-siamjscicomput-1997}.
+For time integration, we use an implicit Runge-Kutta method via \texttt{MATLAB}'s built-in solver \texttt{ODE15s}~\cite{shampine-siamjscicomput-1997}.

 To account for the moving boundary, we work in a scaled coordinate system.
 We start from a general conservation law of the form:

 We then rescale the spatial coordinate $x$, introducing the variable